 The Gate House – The main entrance and ticket booth

 We caught it on our way out of the castle.
 The video below is a snippet of the ceremony.
-They had press there that day so maybe what we saw was more of a spectacle than usual.
+They had press there that day, so maybe what we saw was more of a spectacle than usual.
 The bagpiper played beautifully.
 The funny part was after we left the castle, we saw him on the street playing for coins.
-The castle gig must not pay too well, and he was in full garb, so why not make some extra pence.
+The castle gig must not pay too well, and he was in full garb, so why not make some extra pence?

 Depending on the time of year, you may find many other events in this lower area, such as dance performances, bands, or even full concerts and shows.
-Head up the fortified road and make a stop in the gift shop before reaching the next gatehouse.
+Head up the fortified road and stop in the gift shop before reaching the next gatehouse.
 Pass that, and you are finally at the central part of the castle.

 Plan for at least two hours to do your visit to Edinburgh Castle justice.
-If crowded you should allow for more time
+If crowded, you should allow for more time.

 St Margarets Chapel

 The beautiful but tiny St Margaret’s Chapel is the oldest building in Edinburgh!
 It was built around 1130 in honor of Queen Margaret by her son, King David I, following her death.
 She was known for her many charitable actions and was canonized by the Pope in 1250.
 Amid the hoards of tourists at the castle, you find calm and reverence within these walls.

 Mons Meg is an ancient cannon from 1457 that could send 330-pound shots as far as 2 miles away!
 The gun sits on a terrace behind the St. Margarets Chapel.
 It was a medieval times weapon of mass destruction.
 Weighing 13,000 pounds, the cannons transport was a challenge.
 It had to be transported with a team of horses, oxen, and men at a pace of 9 miles daily.
 It was never used as a weapon and was fired to celebrate Mary Queen of Scot’s wedding.